tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ```

 The time complexity of the `printUpAndDown` function is O(n).
 This is because the function has two loops that each iterate over all the values from 0 to n, and the time it takes to complete the function grows linearly with the value of n.
 It's possible to think of the complexity as O(2n), but it's important to remember that Big O notation is a way of expressing the general trend of the time complexity of a function, rather than a precise measure.
-In other words, we are not concerned with the exact number of operations that the function performs, but rather the general trend of how the time complexity increases as the input size grows.
+In other words, we are not concerned with the exact number of operations that the function performs, but rather the general trend of how the time complexity increases as the input size grow.

 `O(n^2)`: